Ragheb2464/R-Instances/README.md

 # R-Instances
 This repo contains the R test instances with 1000 scenarios.
-Each line contains one scenario and each column represents the demand for a given node.
+Each line contains one scenario where the first columns is the probability and the remaining columns are the node demands.